 Stroll the sunlit streets of NEON (new energy of Norfolk) which is home to over 70 works of public art.
-Building sized murals and art installations trickle the streets and pay ode to local and touring artists who have so creatively decorated every inch of this neighborhood.
-The creativity of the murals range from oversized bees on bicycles that can be spotted along Magazine Lane, to men and women in uniform elegantly painted to pay tribute to our local military heritage.
-Once you've explored the painted streets of Norfolk, head over to the Chrysler Museum of Art, a museum compiled of 30,000 objects spanning over 5,000 years!
-The glass art exhibit that kick started Norfolk’s glass culture lies just inside the museum's doors.
-This exhibit consists of 10,000 pieces that is undoubtedly extraordinary; an art medium that captures the dance of light and color seamlessly.
+Building-sized murals and art installations trickle the streets and pay ode to local and touring artists who have so creatively decorated every inch of this neighborhood.
+The creativity of the murals ranges from oversized bees on bicycles that can be spotted along Magazine Lane, to men and women in uniform elegantly painted to pay tribute to our local military heritage.
+Once you’ve explored the painted streets of Norfolk, head over to the Chrysler Museum of Art, a museum compiled of 30,000 objects spanning over 5,000 years!
+The glass art exhibit that kick-started Norfolk’s glass culture lies just inside the museum’s doors.
+This exhibit consists of 10,000 pieces that are undoubtedly extraordinary; an art medium that captures the dance of light and color seamlessly.

 Or an Afternoon Spent Outdoors

 To give you a sense of our coastal city that is deeply rooted in history with southern charm, hop on the Elizabeth River Trail (ERT), a 10.5-mile pedestrian and bikeable pathway that takes you through multiple neighborhoods and intertwines with Norfolk’s Cannonball Trail (a self-guided walking tour with over 400 years of historic features).
 If you opt to walk, you will notice the finer details along the way, whereas biking will help you achieve more scenic mileage.
 Spend as little or as much time on these activities as you would like.
 The beauty in them is you can spend hours at each place and still not see it all, all the more reason for a return trip!